j4c0bs/xfcs/docs/usage.md

 ------------------------------------------------
 ### Metadata Numeric Keyword Mean:

-Using the FCS_USER_KW.txt file, a numeric keyword can have a rolling mean column added to metadata output.
+Using the `FCS_USER_KW.txt` file, a numeric keyword can have a rolling mean column added to metadata output.
 Default historic mean range is 10 but can be specified.
-If used in combination with the add on module xfcsdashboard, parameter mean values will be groupd with their source for easy comparison.
+If used in combination with the add on module xfcsdashboard, parameter mean values will be grouped with their source for easy comparison.

 Appending MEAN to any keyword will enable this feature.

 Example keyword: $P25V
 - enable mean column

+    ```
     $P25V_MEAN
+    ```

 - enable mean column with history of 5 last values

+    ```
     $P25V_MEAN_5
+    ```

 If you are tracking values from multiple machine configurations, the parameter id numbers are not necessarily standardized.
+The keyword mean values are calculated by matching the actual keyword between different fcs files.

-For example: $P4N is FS Lin in one configuration, after disabling color channels $P4N is now SS Area.
-Tracking the voltage of $P4V will now be problematic for you.
+For example: $P4N is __FS Lin__ in a specific machine configuration.
+But, after disabling or enabling other color channels $P4N now refers to __SS Area__.
+Tracking the voltage of $P4V will provide invalid results as it includes data for 2 different channels.

-Luckily, I have a solution which requires little effort.
+Luckily, a solution below!

 1. Determine the channel names for current parameter id numbers.
     This information can be found within a metadata file or quickly located by using the following command: